 Renting a place first is always a good idea.
 What you are expecting and the reality of life once you are on the ground and living day-to-day are going to be different.
 In some cases, the surprises will be pleasant and in others they will be disappointing.

-We were definitely not prepared for some of the challenges though ultimately everything worked out well and we are very happy with our choice.
-But, buying or building in Mexico is not a “cakewalk” and we want you to have the most complete information in order to ensure your Mexico adventure is a successful one!
+We were definitely not prepared for some of the challenges!
+Ultimately everything worked out well with our Tulum Real Estate investment and we are very happy with our choice and ultimately got what we paid for.
+BUT, buying real estate or building in Mexico is not a “cakewalk” and we want you to have the most complete information in order to ensure your Mexico adventure is a successful one!

-Ready to Buy!
+Ready to Buy in Mexico?

-The Mexican Constitution states that no foreigner may own land within the restricted zones within Mexico.
+The Mexican Constitution states that no foreigner may own land within the restricted zones in Mexico.
 The restricted zones for foreign investment are within 100 kilometers (about 62 miles) of the border, or 50 kilometers (about 31 miles) from any Mexican coastline.
-However, a foreigner may own property outright with legal title of any part of the interior of Mexico, not included within those restricted zones.
+However, a foreigner may own property outright with legal title of any part of the interior of Mexico not included within those restricted zones.

 Now, we all probably have friends, or friends of friends, that have a place in Mexico that is within one of the restricted zones, the beach house or condo, the jungle retreat or the hacienda overlooking the sea.
 How did they do that?

 There are now two options.
-The first is the above-mentioned “50 year trust” or “fideicomiso (FEE-DAY-E-CO-ME-SO).”
+The first is the above-mentioned “50 year trust” or “Fideicomiso (FEE-DAY-E-CO-ME-SO).”
 You buy the property and the bank holds the title in a trust in which you and your heirs are the beneficiary.
 The Fideicomiso grants all rights and privileges of ownership including sale of the property, building, improvements and transfer of ownership or beneficiary, and it can also be renewed by you or your heirs for another 50 year term.
 This is the most common method used by foreigners acquiring property in Mexico, and is the recommended way to do it if you don’t plan to work in Mexico and are going to own just one home.
 The trust set-up fee is a percentage of the property value at time of purchase, and monthly fees run $50-$100 per month, though most are closer to the $50 part of the range.